 What are the most popular websites in China?
-Here are the top 10 most popular Chinese websites in Chinese language based on a combination of Alexa Rank, content richness, users’ reviews and freshness.
+Here is a list of the top 10 most popular Chinese websites in Chinese language based on a combination of Alexa Rank, content richness, users’ reviews and freshness.

 #1 QQ.com 腾讯